Jim Gordon (musician)

-James Beck Gordon (July 14, 1945 – March 13, 2023) was an American musician, songwriter, and convicted murderer.
-Gordon was a session drummer in the late 1960s and 1970s and was the drummer in the blues rock supergroup Derek and the Dominos.
+James Beck Gordon (July 14, 1945 – March 13, 2023) was an American musician, songwriter and convicted murderer.
+Gordon was a session drummer in the late 1960s and 1970s and played drums in the blues rock supergroup Derek and the Dominos.

 In 1983, in a psychotic episode associated with undiagnosed schizophrenia, Gordon murdered his mother and was sentenced to 16 years to life in prison, remaining incarcerated until his death in 2023.